Data is today’s oil because its value is immeasurable. It can help you answer questions related to the state of your business.

 For this to work, you’ve got to set key performance indicators (KPIs) that are relevant and aligned with your goals.

-Armed with real-time insights, you can easily optimize your strategies by doing away with what’s not working.
+Armed with real-time insights from YouTube Analytics, you can easily optimize your strategies by doing away with what’s not working.
 Also, you’ll have an opportunity to unearth what’s working for you.

 Without a data dashboard, you can easily miss the target.
 And the end goal will likely be the loss of key resources, such as money and time.